 ARTIST STATEMENT

-Stone, a recurring element in his work, serves less as material than as a philosophical companion—embodying geological time, impermanence, and resilience.
-Attuned to Zen Buddhist and Sufi cosmologies that embrace transience, stillness, and non-duality, Samimi engages nature not as backdrop but as collaborator.
 His gestures follow the rhythms of erosion and renewal, inviting moments of pause and reflection.
-Through this poetics of process, his work becomes a meditation on displacement, suffering, and mortality—not as ruptures to be resolved, but as conditions through which grace, equilibrium, and healing might arise.
+Through the poetics of process, his work becomes a meditation on displacement and mortality—not as ruptures to be resolved, but as a physical sites in which grace and equilibrium can be found.

 Kamran is represented by The Third Line (Middle East / North Africa) and re.riddle (San Francisco Bay Area)